alt-key-project/comfyui-dream-project/readme.md

 ### FFMPEG

 The call to FFMPEG currently in the default configuration (in config.json) does not seem to work for everyone.
-The good news is that you can change the arguments to whatever works for you - the fixed parameters (that need to be in the call)
+The good news is that you can change the arguments to whatever works for you - the node-supplied parameters (that probably all need to be in the call)
 are:

 * -i %FRAMES% (the input file listing frames)